You are currently viewing The Vital Link: Vitamin D and Magnesium for Individuals with ADHD

 Vitamin D supplements are available in various forms, such as capsules, tablets or liquid drops.Take a vitamin D3 supplement or cod liver oil.
 It is crucial to consult with a healthcare professional to determine the appropriate dosage and form of Vitamin D supplementation tailored to individual needs.
 Healthcare professionals can also monitor Vitamin D levels over time to ensure optimal supplementation for individuals with ADHD.

-Here’s a few studies you can read:
+Here’s a study you can read:

 The Vital Link: Vitamin D and Magnesium